litong01/atom/README.md

 ## One time environment setup

    * Pull Astra [polaris](https://github.com/NetApp-Polaris/polaris) source code if you have not.
    * Set up environment variables.
 Use this [example](myenv.sh) script to create your own and save it in a secure place so that you can easily run `source myenv.sh` when you need to.
+Use this [windows example](myenv.cmd) for windows
-   * Ensure `/etc/hosts` file has entry `127.0.0.1 integration.astra.netapp.io`
+   * Ensure `/etc/hosts` file has entry `127.0.0.1 integration.astra.netapp.io`.
+Use `C:\Windows\System32\drivers\etc\hosts` for windows
-   * Pulling AC images will require netapp intranet connection
+   * Intranet connection for pulling AC images if you prefer not to build locally

 ## Get Astra developer tool